LoopKit/loopdocs/docs/operation/features/workout.md

 * If you set an overall insulin needs adjustment _above_ 100%, you are telling Loop you are less insulin sensitive and need a heavier touch.
     * Loop uses basal rates increased from scheduled rates
     * Loop uses ISF and CR numbers decreased from settings
-* While the override is active, the modified basal rates, ISF and CR are applied for **every** correction and meal entry
+* While the override is active, the modified basal rates, ISF and CR are applied for **every** automated or manual insulin delivery (aside from the modified basal) and meal entry

-The **target range** replaces the correction range target for the duration of the override.

-* If the target range is left blank, your scheduled correction range continues to be in effect
-* If the target range is specified, that range is used instead of your scheduled correction range
+    * Those ISF and CR numbers are associated with the carbs and/or insulin delivered during the override
+    * As the carbs and/or insulin "ages" during their absorption-time/duration-of-action, Loop maintains the sensitivity value associate with those during-the-override entries

 For an override to be accepted: